FIWARE/tutorials.Step-by-Step/docs/getting-started.md

 ### Obtain entity data by type

-This example returns the data of all `Store` entities within the context data
+This example returns the data of all `Store` entities within the context data The `type` parameter limits the response to store entities only.

 #### 5 Request: